Our Services

 Helpful Resources

-Persistent upper abdominal pain after eating despite a normal ultrasound and blood work can point to gallbladder dysfunction; a HIDA scan safely evaluates how well your gallbladder works and can reveal problems like biliary dyskinesia, inflammation, or bile duct blockage that other tests miss.
+Persistent upper abdominal pain after eating—especially when ultrasound and blood work come back normal—often points to gallbladder dysfunction.
+A HIDA scan is a safe, specialized test that measures how well your gallbladder actually works, uncovering issues like biliary dyskinesia, chronic inflammation, or bile duct blockages that standard imaging frequently misses.

 A HIDA scan is a safe, medically approved imaging test that checks how well your gallbladder is functioning.
 It can detect problems that other tests may miss.
 If you've been told "everything looks normal" but you're still in pain, this test may provide the missing piece.